Vera-Project/vera-old/README.md

 # Support us

-Currently we are not accepting donations but we would love if you could come hang out in our discord server.
+Currently we are not accepting donations but we would love if you could come hang out in [our Discord server](https://discord.com/invite/AJkQAUm).

-<iframe src="https://discordapp.com/widget?id=692335543622565929&theme=dark" width="350" height="500" allowtransparency="true" frameborder="0" sandbox="allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts"></iframe>